madgik/arcade/README.md

 # Arcade

 Arcade is a compressed columnar file format, with an implementation of basic operations without or partial decompression.
-Its first version supports string datatypes, compression, decompression, random access, equi filters
+Its first version supports string datatypes, compression, decompression, random access, equi filter evaluation.